|Year 1||Year 2||Year 3||Year 4||Year 5|

 MICR 999: Dissertation for PhD in Microbiology

-The department offers a combined program for students who wish to pursue the M.D. and Ph.D. degrees concurrently.
+The department offers a combined degree program for students who wish to pursue the M.D. and Ph.D. degrees concurrently.
 Admission through the KU M.D./Ph.D.
 Physician Scientist program is highly competitive, and selection is based on academic achievement and potential for a career in research.
 Requirements for completion of the Ph.D. portion of the combined degree are the same as for the traditional Ph.D. and include a comprehensive exam and defense of a written dissertation based on original research.
 Certain Ph.D. course requirements can be fulfilled by academic credit earned in the M.D. portion of the program.
 Completion of the combined degree program generally requires seven years.